 SHIKOKU, JAPAN

 Shikoku, Japan’s smallest major island, is located about 150 miles southwest of Kyoto and offers a perfect blend of natural beauty, spiritual pilgrimage, and cultural treasures.
-Our Ace Camp takes us to three distinct regions of Shikoku where we explore modern and traditional arts and crafts.
+Our journey together takes us to three distinct regions of Shikoku where we explore modern and traditional arts and crafts.

 We will visit Takamatsu, a captivating city known for its rich heritage, impeccable gardens, and unique culinary scene.
-Learn to make traditional sugar sweets, also known as Wasabon, a specialty of this region.
-Discover Ritsurin Gardens ~ one of the country's most exquisite gardens.
+You’ll learn to make traditional sugar sweets, also known as Wasabon, a specialty of this region.
+We’ll discover Ritsurin Gardens—one of the country's most exquisite gardens.
 The garden's cultural and historical significance lies in its preservation of Edo-period garden design and its representation of traditional Japanese aesthetics and landscaping techniques.

 Our final destination is Tokushima, the city renowned for its rich tradition of Awa Indigo dyeing.
 Aizome (the practice of traditional indigo dyeing) in Tokushima dates back over 800 years, and the prefecture’s location is key to the development of the practice.
 The Yoshino River that runs through northern Tokushima irrigates the surrounding land, providing an ideal environment for the cultivation of the Japanese indigo plant (Perisicaria tinctoria).
 We will visit and learn with traditional makers and world leading contemporary dyers.